 Brian completed a BA in Psychology from Virginia Wesleyan College in 1993 and a Master’s degree in Clinical Social Work from Virginia Commonwealth University in 1995.
 Brian’s areas of expertise include men’s issues, depression and anxiety, anger management, relationship issues, substance abuse, and trauma.

-In addition to his work as a therapist, Brian is the owner and instructor at River City Aikido, a family martial arts school in Richmond.
-He finds renewal in the outdoors where he leads children’s camps, backpacking trips, and survival training to find wholeness, meaning, and connection.
+In addition to his work as a therapist, Brian has practiced martial arts most of his life, and holds the rank of 5th degree black belt in Aikido.
+He finds renewal in the outdoors, backpacking trips, and survival training to find wholeness, meaning, and connection.

 Katie Neidow Hill